Family 1

-All ƒ^{1} manuscripts place the Pericope adulterae (John 7:53-8:11) after John 21:25 (the final verse of the book) as a separate story, and not included as a part of the Gospel as it is in the majority of manuscripts.
+All ƒ^{1} manuscripts place the Pericope adulterae (John 7:53-8:11) after John 21:25 (the final verse of the book) as a separate story, and do not include it as a part of the Gospel as it is in the majority of manuscripts.

 History

-Family 1 was discovered in 1902, when Lake published Codex 1 of the Gospels and its Allies, and established the existence of a new textual family.
-This group of manuscripts was initially based on the following four minuscules:
+Family 1 was identified in 1902, when Lake published Codex 1 of the Gospels and its Allies, and established the existence of a new textual family of Biblical manuscripts.
+This group of manuscripts was initially based on the following four minuscules (minuscule refers to the style of Greek handwriting developed during the 9th-10th centuries CE, which overtook the earlier predominant uncial Greek script):